 I started off as a singing scientist-sculptor who made dances.
-I’ve been producing performances with a hybrid sensibility ever since.
 For me, choreographic structures set in motion ideas, experiences and collaborations.
 I believe that the willful coexistence of unlike things creates pleasure, magic, insight, and enough spaciousness to be open to the personal.
 What results is always a surprise; the unexpected is a delicious reward for attentiveness.

-My projects so far have been diverse, underpinned by this generous definition of choreography.
+My projects are diverse, underpinned by this generous definition of choreography.
 To describe my last five full-length performances is to dive into multiplicity:

 - Praxis : a dance-theater satire based on unsolicited advice, Marxism and 1950s advertising